d-ries/linux-essentials/08_filters/exercises/regular_expressions/99_exercises.md

 Use regular expressions to filter the lines that:

 1. Contain the letter a
+   Output:
+      apple
+      banana
+      apricot
+peach
+strawberry
+mango
+grape
+orange
+5isanumber
+123abc
+abc123
+35abcd35
+atsiiiiiiiiiiiign
-2. Contain the letter a or s
+3. Contain the letter a or s
-3. Contain the letter a and s
+4. Contain the letter a and s
-4. Contain a @
+5. Contain a @
-5. Start with the letter p
+6. Start with the letter p
-6. End with the letter t
+7. End with the letter t
-7. Start with a number
+8. Start with a number
-8. Start with a number and end with a letter
+9. Start with a number and end with a letter
-9. Contains 2 or more consecutive letters i
+10. Contains 2 or more consecutive letters i
-10. Only contains numbers
+11. Only contains numbers
-11. Only contains letters
+12. Only contains letters
-12. Contains one or more numbers, followed by one or more letters
+13. Contains one or more numbers, followed by one or more letters
-13. Contains one or more numbers, followed by one or more letters and ending with a number.
+14. Contains one or more numbers, followed by one or more letters and ending with a number.

 ## Task 3